Lakers: Lonnie Walker IV Will Make His L.A. Debut, But Several Lakers Vets Will Sit Vs. Timberwolves - NewsBreak

 Related

 View the original article to see embedded media.
-A key component to the Golden State Warriors dynasty, Draymond Green may be nearing the end of his time in The Bay.
-During a recent ESPN segment, Stephen A. Smith said that Green expects this to be his last year in Golden State.
+While Draymond Green works to regain the trust of his Golden State Warriors teammates, his mind may be elsewhere.
+On a recent ESPN segment, Stephen A. Smith reported that Draymond Green wants to play with LeBron James and the Los Angeles Lakers.

 RELATED LOCAL CHANNELS